Last Updated on November 30, 2023

 On top of life insurance being a challenge to obtain the right kind that suits your lifestyle, having a preexisting health condition such as Diabetes makes things even more difficult.
 By being more difficult we mean rates will probably be more expensive, and certain companies may not offer life insurance to you due to living with Diabetes.

-What makes matters more difficult is that if you are unable to control your type of diabetes with proper diet or exercise it can lead to other serious matters like kidney failure, stroke or hearth attack.
-Which would then put you at a higher risk tier for life insurance.
-Often times using a prescription medication such as SGLT2 inhibitors can help!
+What makes matters more difficult is that if you are unable to control your type of diabetes with proper diet or exercise it can lead to other serious matters like kidney failure, stroke or heart attack.
+This would then put you at a higher risk tier for life insurance, or possibly cause you to only be approved for ‘guaranteed acceptance’ policies.
+IN some cases, a person with poor diabetes control could be declined for coverage altogether.
+Oftentimes using a prescription medication such as SGLT2 inhibitors can help!

 How Inhibitors Affect Life Insurance Coverage

 Some people haven’t heard of SGLT2 inhibitors.
 They are a relatively new type of medicine that is used to help individuals with Type 2 Diabetes.
 Also known as sodium-glucose co-transporter 2, these inhibitors when used with the proper diet and exercise can help significantly improve the individual’s glycemic control.
 SGLT2 is a protein in humans that facilitates glucose reabsorption in the kidney.
 SGLT2 inhibitors block the reabsorption of glucose in the kidney; increase glucose excretion, and lower blood glucose levels.

 This new type of drug offers even better glucose control by allowing increased insulin sensitivity and uptake of glucose in the muscle cells, decreased gluconeogenesis and improved first phase insulin release from the beta cells.